Duality for commutative group stacks: Introduction

 {\bf Albanese morphism.} Now let us come back to our original goal: generalize the Albanese morphism to the context of algebraic stacks.
 This is done in section~\ref{section_Albanese_torsor}.
-Let $f : X\to S$ be an algebraic stack such that $\Oc_S\to f_*\Oc_X$ is universally an isomorphism and $f$ locally has sections in the \emph{fppf} topology on $S$.
+Let $f : X\to S$ be an algebraic stack such that $\Oc_S\to f_*\Oc_X$ is universally an isomorphism (i.e. for any morphism $T\to S$, the morphism $\Oc_T\to (f_T)_*\Oc_{X_T}$ is an isomorphism, where $f_T : X_T\to T$ is the morphism obtained from $f$ after the base change $T\to S$) and such that $f$ locally has sections in the \emph{fppf} topology on $S$.
 Then we define a commutative group stack $A^0(X)$, a torsor $A^1(X)$ under~$A^0(X)$ and a canonical morphism $a_X : X\to A^1(X)$.
 If we assume that the torsion component of the Picard functor $\picto_{X/S}$ is proper, flat, cohomologically flat and finitely presented over $S$, then our Albanese morphism is universal among morphisms from $X$ to torsors under what we call ``abelian stacks'' (see~\ref{PU_albanese}).
 Hence it generalizes the classical Albanese morphism given in~FGA~VI, théorème~3.3~(iii)~\cite[exp.
 236]{FGA} in the classical setting of schemes.
 Note by the way that even in that classical setting, this yields a nice explicit construction of the Albanese torsor and morphism, while the existence proof of FGA was not constructive.
 The construction of these objects is very simple and natural.
 Let us denote by $\champic(X/S)$ the Picard stack of $X$.
 Then the torsor $A^1(X)$ appears as a substack of the dual $D(\champic(X/S))$, and the morphism $a_X$ maps a point $x\in X(S)$ to the pullback morphism $x^* : \champic(X/S) \to \bgm$.
 The universal property~\ref{PU_albanese} mentioned above is one of the main results of the paper.
 In practice, our assumption that $\picto_{X/S}$ is representable more or less requires $X$ to be at least proper and flat.
 Note however that, unlike what happens for generalizations of the Albanese mapping to other contexts (\emph{e.g.} for an arbitrary variety over a field, see for instance~\cite{Barbieri-Viale_Srinivas}, \cite{Ramachandran_Duality_Of_Albanese}, \cite{Esnault_Srinivas_Viehweg}, \cite{Russell_Generalized_Albanese_And}, \cite{Russell_Albanese_Varieties_With}; note that some of them consider morphisms into non-compact group schemes, which causes difficulties very different from ours), we do not need to assume that $X$ has an~$S$-point to get our Albanese morphism, and the Albanese morphism is defined over the whole of~$X$ (compare with~\cite[7.3]{Barbieri-Viale_Srinivas}).
 Also, we do not need to assume that the base scheme $S$ is the spectrum of a field.